NanoBioPhotonics-Strathclyde/M4All/Control Software/README.md

 The default value for the number of steps per click is 50.
 Altering this will let you control how far the stepper motor turns when you click on the arrow buttons for each axis.

+Note: you will need to set up the Pi as outlined [here](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/Control%20Software/SingleChannelPiSetup.md) for the code to run.

 ## Single Channel Brightfield Microscope

 To see the details of this microscope please go to [Single Channel Brightfield Microscope](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/3D%20Printer%20Design%20Files/Build%20Instructions/SingleChannelBrightfield.md).